 The practice assists clients in all aspects of taxation.
 The practice has a key role in handling its clients' tax compliance obligations.
 KPMG also engages with local government agencies on tax matters.

 Regional media outlets frequently seek out the practice's views on tax issues and developments.
 The firm collaborates with international tax centres in Asia and Europe.
 The practice has different groups that assist clients in specific areas.
 For instance, Chiu and Hong Beng Tay lead the tax development and solutions practice.
 They are assisted by Lee and Yew Kwong Leung.
 This specialised practice offers clients innovative solutions that achieve tax savings.
 Another group is the tax disputes practice, which is led by Oi Leng Mak and Leung.
 The team creates tax governance policies and tax controls frameworks.
 In 2016, KPMG assisted a client with the structuring of the investment platform for residential properties.
-The practice members advised the client included Tay, Leung and Andy Lau.
+The practice members advised the client included Tay, Leung and Alan Lau.

 Ong Sim Ho is the head of the tax practice at ONG SIM HO Advocates & Solicitors.
 The practice comprises three partners and three other fee earners.
 Guo Jiawen joined the firm in April 2017.